geopandas/dask-geopandas/README.rst

 Installation
 ------------

-This packages depends on GeoPandas and Dask.
+This package depends on GeoPandas and Dask.
 In addition, it is recommended to install PyGEOS, to have faster spatial operations and enable multithreading.
 See https://geopandas.readthedocs.io/en/latest/install.html#using-the-optional-pygeos-dependency for details.

-One way is to use the ``conda`` package manager to create an new environment:
+One way is to use the ``conda`` package manager to create a new environment:

 ::